jantsje/website/content/project/avocado-paradox/index.md

   name:
   url:
 slides:
-summary: Changing diets - The role of motivations, knowledge and foodprint information for sustainable dietary choices.
+summary: Changing diets - Testing the impact of knowledge and information nudges on sustainable dietary choices.
 With Meike Morren, Julia Blasch and &#381;iga Malek.
 tags:
 -
 title: Changing diets